RockhurstHS/STEAM-Blog/_posts/2017-09-08-Learning-Commons-Early-Reflections.md

 tags: active-learning, student-impact
 indicators: st1.1 st1.2 st1.3 st1.4 st1.5 st1.6 st1.8 st1.10 st1.11
 ---
-<b> The following post is authored by Amy Gansner, Rockhurst High School Librarian.</b>

 In fulfilling our mission of forming young men to strive for academic excellence and be open to growth, we are delighted with our new Academic Learning Commons!
 Students now have a beautiful new space to be productive and creative during the day.
 During the last two weeks of August, 59 small groups reserved space in the conference rooms to work collaboratively, and five large groups used the pitch space for meetings, presentations, and class speakers.